Roger Mudd: NBC News

 U.S. President Ronald Reagan and First Lady Nancy Reagan with a group at NBC's taping of its "Christmas in Washington" special in the Pension Building in Washington, D.C.
 Left to right: NBC News anchor Roger Mudd, CBS News reporter Eric Sevareid, entertainer Dinah Shore, actress Diahann Carroll, actor and musician John Schneider, President Ronald Reagan, First Lady Nancy Reagan, actor Ben Vereen, and singer/actress Debby Boone.

 In 1980, Mudd and Dan Rather were in contention to succeed Walter Cronkite as the weeknight anchor of the CBS Evening News.
 After CBS awarded the job to Rather (which he took over on March 9, 1981), Mudd chose to leave CBS News and he accepted an offer to join NBC News.
 He co-anchored the NBC Nightly News with Tom Brokaw from April 1982 until September 1983, when Brokaw took over as sole anchor.

 From 1984 to 1985, Mudd was the co-moderator of the NBC Meet the Press program with Marvin Kalb, and later served as the co-anchor with Connie Chung on two NBC news magazines, American Almanac and 1986.

 PBS Political Correspondent 1987-1993

 From 1987 to 1993, Mudd was an essayist and political correspondent with the MacNeil–Lehrer Newshour on PBS.
 He was a visiting professor at Princeton University and Washington and Lee University from 1993 to 1996.

 History Channel Chief Anchor 1994-2004

-Mudd later served for a decade as the Chief anchor for over ten years with The History Channel, where many of his programs are still repeated in reruns.
-Mudd retired from full-time broadcasting in 2004, and remained involved, until his death, with documentaries for The History Channel.
+Mudd later served for about a decade as the chief anchor for The History Channel, where many of his programs are still repeated in reruns.
+Mudd retired from full-time broadcasting in 2004, but remained involved, until his death, with documentaries for The History Channel.